18F/ux-guide/_pages/research/do.md

 - Introductory preamble covers:
     - You are not testing them, and that there are no wrong answers
     - Explain whether their participation qualifies them for [compensation]({{site.baseurl}}/research/plan/#compensating-research-participants) (and if so discuss how/when they will receive it)
-    - They are in control of their participation: they can tell you if they'd prefer not to answer a question, they can take a break any time, and they can decide at any point that they no longer want to participate
+    - They are in control of their participation: they can tell you if they'd prefer not to answer a question, they can take a break any time, and they can decide at any point that they no longer want to participate.
+If they have been offered compensation, explain that they will receive compensation even if they don't answer a question or end their participation early.
 - Consent for note-taking or recording explains:
     - How you’ll use the notes, who will have access to the notes, and for how long the notes will be kept
     - Whether you’ll attribute any quotes, and if so, how (by name or by role, for example)